zabereznikova/docs.de-de/docs/visual-basic/programming-guide/com-interop/walkthrough-implementing-inheritance-with-com-objects.md

 - inheritance [Visual Basic], walkthroughs
 - derived classes [Visual Basic], COM reusability ms.assetid: f8e7263a-de13-48d1-b67c-ca1adf3544d9
-ms.openlocfilehash: 7cbf71d7a2bbd1e94864e785894fdea41d522486
+ms.openlocfilehash: 209e1005b9f944bf4883e8406031fb17d4d60df1
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71053334"
+ms.locfileid: "74347989"
 ---
-# <a name="walkthrough-implementing-inheritance-with-com-objects-visual-basic"></a>Exemplarische Vorgehensweise: Implementieren von Vererbung mit COM-Objekten (Visual Basic)
+# <a name="walkthrough-implementing-inheritance-with-com-objects-visual-basic"></a>Exemplarische Vorgehensweise: Implementieren der Vererbung mit COM-Objekten (Visual Basic)

-Sie können Visual Basic Klassen von `Public` Klassen in COM-Objekten ableiten, auch in früheren Versionen von Visual Basic.
-Die Eigenschaften und Methoden von Klassen, die von COM-Objekten geerbt werden, können überschrieben oder überladen werden, auch wenn Eigenschaften und Methoden einer beliebigen anderen Basisklasse überschrieben oder überladen werden können.
-Die Vererbung von COM-Objekten ist nützlich, wenn Sie über eine vorhandene Klassenbibliothek verfügen, die Sie nicht neu kompilieren möchten.
+You can derive Visual Basic classes from `Public` classes in COM objects, even those created in earlier versions of Visual Basic.
+The properties and methods of classes inherited from COM objects can be overridden or overloaded just as properties and methods of any other base class can be overridden or overloaded.
+Inheritance from COM objects is useful when you have an existing class library that you do not want to recompile.

-Im folgenden Verfahren wird gezeigt, wie Sie mit Visual Basic 6,0 ein COM-Objekt erstellen, das eine-Klasse enthält, und dieses dann als Basisklasse verwenden.
+The following procedure shows how to use Visual Basic 6.0 to create a COM object that contains a class, and then use it as a base class.

 [!INCLUDE[note_settings_general](~/includes/note-settings-general-md.md)]

-## <a name="to-build-the-com-object-that-is-used-in-this-walkthrough"></a>So erstellen Sie das COM-Objekt, das in dieser exemplarischen Vorgehensweise verwendet wird
+## <a name="to-build-the-com-object-that-is-used-in-this-walkthrough"></a>To build the COM object that is used in this walkthrough

-1. Öffnen Sie in Visual Basic 6,0 ein neues ActiveX-DLL-Projekt.
-Es wird ein `Project1` Projekt mit dem Namen erstellt.
-Es verfügt über eine Klasse `Class1`mit dem Namen.
+1. In Visual Basic 6.0, open a new ActiveX DLL project.
+A project named `Project1` is created.
+It has a class named `Class1`.

-2. Klicken Sie im **Projekt Explorer**mit der rechten Maustaste auf **Projekt1**, und klicken Sie dann auf **Projekt1 Eigenschaften**.
-Das Dialogfeld **Projekteigenschaften** wird angezeigt.
+2. In the **Project Explorer**, right-click **Project1**, and then click **Project1 Properties**.
+The **Project Properties** dialog box is displayed.

-3. Ändern Sie im Dialogfeld **Projekteigenschaften** auf der Registerkarte **Allgemein** den Projektnamen, indem `ComObject1` Sie im Feld **Projektname** eingeben.
+3. On the **General** tab of the **Project Properties** dialog box, change the project name by typing `ComObject1` in the **Project Name** field.

-4. Klicken Sie im **Projekt Explorer**mit der rechten `Class1`Maustaste auf, und klicken Sie dann auf **Eigenschaften**.
-Das Fenster **Eigenschaften** für die-Klasse wird angezeigt.
+4. In the **Project Explorer**, right-click `Class1`, and then click **Properties**.
+The **Properties** window for the class is displayed.

-5. Ändern Sie `Name` die- `MathFunctions`Eigenschaft in.
+5. Change the `Name` property to `MathFunctions`.

-6. Klicken Sie im **Projekt Explorer**mit der rechten `MathFunctions`Maustaste auf, und klicken Sie dann auf **Code anzeigen**.
-Der **Code-Editor** wird angezeigt.
+6. In the **Project Explorer**, right-click `MathFunctions`, and then click **View Code**.
+The **Code Editor** is displayed.

-7. Fügen Sie eine lokale Variable hinzu, die den Eigenschafts Wert enthält:
+7. Add a local variable to hold the property value:

     ```vb
     ' Local variable to hold property value
     Private mvarProp1 As Integer
     ```

-8. Eigenschaften und Eigenschaften `Get` Prozeduren hinzufügen: `Let`
+8. Add Property `Let` and Property `Get` property procedures:

     ```vb
     Public Property Let Prop1(ByVal vData As Integer)